 “Chris Weale has departed in terms of a goalkeeping coach and Steve Hale will step in terms of that role.
 Connor Durbidge is the new strength and conditioning coach.

-“Gareth Law is the physio and Dan Feasey is the second physio, per se, from Plymouth and Torquay respectively.
+“Gareth Law is the physio and Dan Feasey is the sports therapist, from Plymouth and Torquay respectively.
 So there are developments at the training ground.

 “We have also got a new secretary, a new grass pitch that has a lot of work done, which is a testament to the ground staff as well.
 So the club is moving in the right direction.